Home run pop: Yanks' Judge gets Pepsi deal

 Aaron Judge is racking up the endorsement deals.

-The New York Yankees outfielder, who will is a virtual shoo-in American League Rookie of the Year Award on Monday night, has signed a multi-year deal to be a national spokesperson for Pepsi.
+The New York Yankees outfielder, who is a virtual shoo-in to win the American League Rookie of the Year Award on Monday night, has signed a multiyear deal to be a national spokesperson for Pepsi.
 Terms were not disclosed.

-"His style of play embodies fun and excitement and that's what we're all about," said Justin Toman, senior director of sports marketing for PepsiCo.
+"His style of play embodies fun and excitement, and that's what we're all about," said Justin Toman, senior director of sports marketing for PepsiCo.
 "From his amazing catches to his monstrous home runs, whether you are a Yankee fan or not, you have to watch him.
 How he handles himself makes him a great ambassador for our brand and company on and off the field."

 Toman says their relationship with Judge will manifest itself in all forms of media with the focus being on Opening Day next year.

-Judge and his larger-than-life, 6-foot-7 frame took the baseball nation by storm, hitting a rookie record 52 home runs this season.
-He also won the Home Run Derby at the All-Star Game.
+Judge and his larger-than-life, 6-foot-7 frame took the baseball world by storm as he hit a rookie record 52 home runs this past season.
+He also won the Home Run Derby.
 But during the year, Judge specifically told his agent Page Odle to collect all the endorsement possibilities for season's end.

 He previously had deals with Under Armour and Rawlings, and the only in-season deal he did was after the All-Star break when he signed an exclusive autograph deal with Fanatics.
 Now the floodgates will open.